 Southwire works to align our governance structure with the regulations typically imposed on publicly owned companies, incorporating a majority of independent directors on the board and requiring financial accountability.
 We strive to implement this model while continuing to benefit from the flexibility, confidentiality and long-term investment perspective that comes with private ownership.

-Independent HR Committee
+Independent Human Resources Committee

-To maintain the highest quality human resources policy, practices and initiatives throughout Southwire, the company has a human resources (HR) committee comprised of at least three members elected by the board of directors.
-The committee, which meets at least four times annually, oversees the succession and development plans for executive and senior leadership, reviews the compensation philosophy, policies, practices and benefits for executives and employees to confirm they remain equitable, competitive and consistent with the Company’s philosophy.
+To maintain the highest quality human resources policy, practices and initiatives throughout Southwire, the company has a Human Resources (HR) committee comprised of at least three members elected by the board of directors.
+The committee, which meets at least four times annually, oversees the succession and development plans for executive and senior leadership, reviews the compensation philosophy, policies, practices and benefits for executives and employees to confirm they remain equitable, competitive and consistent with the company’s philosophy.
 Another key aspect of the committee’s responsibilities includes managing the culture and engagement policies that affect the whole company to ensure that Southwire is a respected employer of choice and an industry leader.
 Our Human Resources Committee Charter is available for further review.

 Independent Sustainability Committee

-As a progressive private company, the Southwire board’s independent sustainability committee has existed for more than a decade.
+As a progressive private company, Southwire board’s independent sustainability committee has existed for more than a decade.
 This committee regularly reviews our sustainability practices and provides guidance as needed.
 The committee oversees broad areas of decision making affecting the company’s overall sustainability including environmental affairs, customer and employee health and safety, new and innovative technologies, sustainable goal setting and adequate resource dedication to sustainability related initiatives.
 More information on the committee’s responsibilities can be found in our Sustainability Committee Charter.

 Independent Audit Committee

 The Southwire Company Audit Committee meets regularly to help the board provide oversight of the quality and integrity of the company’s financial statements, reporting practices and accounting policies.
-The committee also provides counsel to the board and management on matters, events, polices and decisions having a material financial impact on the company and shareholders.
+The committee also provides counsel to the board and management on matters, events, policies and decisions having a material financial impact on the company and shareholders.
 The policies the committee enacts for the board ensure regulatory compliance of reporting practices and accounting.
 To achieve high quality policies and reports, an open dialogue between the committee and management allows sufficient insight and information to provide advice and counsel to the management and board.
 To learn more, please view our Audit Committee Charter.